fldsantos/gitblog/README.md

    ```
    You should see `index.html` and entry HTML files in the `_site/` folder.

-5. **Check the gh-pages branch:**
+5. **Check the pages branch:**
-   - After a successful workflow run, a `gh-pages` branch should be created
+   - After a successful workflow run, a `pages` branch should be created
    - Go to your repository → **Branches** to see if it exists
    - The branch should contain the static HTML files